 Sarah started her MSc research in September 2016.
 Coming from a biology background, she is keenly interested in the intersection of natural science and social science.
 She has been working in coastal British Columbia for years as a researcher, educator, and scientific diver.
 Over this time, she has become passionate about the conservation of these waters and the threats that they face.
 Her research focuses on temporal connectivity in BC’s marine protected areas (MPAs), particularly how climate change may impact MPA effectiveness.

 Darienne completed her Masters in Environmental Studies working with Dr. Natalie Ban in 2015.
 Her thesis used coastal trail camera monitoring and surveys to quantify levels of illegal recreational fishing in Rockfish Conservation Areas in the Southern Gulf Islands and Victoria area.
 She also assessed levels of recreational rockfish bycatch and perceptions of rockfish conservation among fishers.
 Darienne also worked in the MER lab analyzing central coast rockfish video data for the Central Coast Indigenous Resource Alliance.
 Darienne also works as the diver in charge and research assistant for a joint Galiano Conservancy Association/UVic ecological assessment of rockfish abundance in the Southern Gulf Islands.
 An avid diver, Darienne also volunteers with the Fish Eye Project as an underwater live dive host, streaming educational underwater video into schools and IMAX theatres.
-She is currently working with Coral Cay Conservation in the Philippines, and is currently a BC Parks ranger on the Sunshine Coast.
+She worked with Coral Cay Conservation in the Philippines, and is currently a BC Parks ranger on the Sunshine Coast.

 Others will be listed here as they join the research group.